loomio/loomio-docs/oric/src/index.md

-# Introduction to guides and templates for the ORIC Loomio pilot programme
+# A guide for Aboriginal and Torres Strait Islander corporations using Loomio for good decision-making

-*This is an introduction to the ORIC Loomio Governance guides.
-It is intended for participants of the ORIC Loomio Pilot programme, however may be of interest to anyone seeking help to use Loomio for good governance.*
+*This guide is intended for participants of the ORIC–Loomio pilot program, but it may be of interest to anyone seeking help to use Loomio for good governance.*

-Loomio offers an opportunity to strengthen governance, to extend collaboration beyond board meetings, to include everyone in open, honest and respectful discussion while documenting everything.
+Loomio offers an opportunity to strengthen governance, to extend collaboration beyond board meetings, and to include everyone in open, honest and respectful discussion—while documenting everything.

-This series of guides and templates is designed to help directors use digital communication tools effectively to improve communication and governance.
+This guide—and the templates it contains—is designed to help directors use digital tools effectively to improve communication and governance.

 ## Letter of invitation to Pilot
 An invitation to the ORIC Loomio Pilot programme and to join a first call via Zoom.